- Bupa Platinum consultant

 - Fee assured

-Dr Hywel Cooper is Clinical lead, Research lead and Pharmacy lead for Dermatology at Portsmouth Hospitals NHS Trust one of the busiest NHS dermatology departments in the country.
+Dr Hywel Cooper has just stepped down as Clinical lead after almost 7 years and continues as Research lead for Dermatology at Portsmouth Hospitals NHS Trust one of the busiest NHS dermatology departments in the country.

 Dr Cooper graduated in 1996 with a distinction in primary BM at Southampton Medical School and obtaining an additional BioMedical Science degree in 1995.
 He holds an international diploma in Acupuncture from Changchun University Medical School, China in 1992.